Updated February 11th, 2019 – There’s nothing better than waking up to the smell of freshly-brewed coffee in the morning. Or maybe there is.

-Learn more about burr grinders under $50.
+Learn more about burr grinders for the money.
 If you’re roasting coffee, then you’ll want to have an excellent grinder.

 The Best Models

-The first and most popular is the West Bend Poppery II.
-This popper fits all the necessary specifications and has the best overall design.
-At 1200 watts, it’s powerful enough to ensure adequate roasting.
+The first is the PopAir Electric Hot Air Popcorn Popper by VICTORIO VKP1162.
+This popper fits all the necessary specifications and has a great overall design.
+At 1040 watts, it’s powerful enough to ensure adequate roasting.

 Hamilton Beach 73400 Hot Air Popcorn Popper

 Another excellent choice is the Hamilton Beach Hot Air Popcorn Popper, which is very similar in style and power to the Poppery II.
 The device pops popcorn directly into a bowl and features a handy buttercup that doubles as a measuring cup.
 It can produce up to 16 cups of air-popped popcorn per batch.